Digital Forensics Investigations Concentration

 - INVS 6690 – Topics in Investigations

-Digital Forensic Investigations Electives (15 credits)
+Digital Forensics Investigations Electives (15 credits)

 - CJST 6600 – Computer Crime: Legal Issues and Investigative Procedures